GeorgeMcIntire/DataJockey/README.md

 ## George McIntire aka Jaage

-This is the repo for my ongoing DJ data science project. =
+This is the repo for my ongoing DJ data science project

 ### Set up Environment